wcgordon1/TustinRecruiting/src/content/jobs/tr-computer-vision-engineer-garden-grove-comp-svehku.md

 ---
 position: Computer Vision Engineer
 description: >-
-  **Position Overview**
+  Position Overview We are seeking a talented and motivated Computer Vision Engineer to join our innovative team at a leading Security Software company.

-  We are seeking a talented and motivated Computer Vision Engineer to join our innovative team at a leading Security Software company.
-This is a 100% Remote position, allowing you to work from the comfort of your home while contributing to cutting-edge projects in cybersecurity, identity management, and cloud security.
+  This is a 100% Remote position, allowing you to work from the comfort of your home while contributing to cuttingedge projects in cybersecurity, identity management, and cloud security.
 As a member of our dynamic 10+ person regional team, you will have the opportunity to collaborate with some ...
 location: 'Garden Grove, CA'
 team: Software
 schedule: Standard Business Hours